-The entrance fee for Leke Leke waterfall is 50.000 rupiah per person.
+The entrance fee for Leke Leke waterfall is 50.000 IDR per person.
 Compared to many of the other Bali waterfalls this is one of the most expensive ones to visit.
 However, there are some other photo spots near the entrance which you can also use when visiting Leke Leke.

 Opening times Leke Leke waterfall

 The opening times for Leke Leke waterfall are from 7 AM – 5 PM.
 There is a gate at the entrance so if you’re earlier or later than the opening times, you can expect to not get in.

 How to get to Leke Leke waterfall

 Leke Leke waterfall is located in the central region of Bali, close to the Jatiluwih rice fields and the other impressive Bali waterfall NungNung.
 The drive takes about 1,5 hours from Kuta or 1 hour from Canggu.
 From Ubud it’s only 45 minutes away, so if you want to explore more of this region, I would suggest you stay in Ubud or a little bit more up north.
 For example at Batak Legacy!

 During the drive up north you will pass beautiful lush green rice fields, rural and local villages alternated with beautiful Balinese temples.
 If you are renting a moped, you will find this ride very enjoyable and you might even want to stop and take a moment to appreciate the beautiful surroundings.